 The Danish Heart Foundation welcomes this initiative with focus on better and safer treatment for our patientsChristian Hassager, Chairman, Danish Heart Foundation

 DAC is collaborating with a diverse set of partners both domestically and internationally.
 The backbone of DAC is a strategic partnership with the Danish National Genome Centre (NGC) which gives DAC access to NGC’s state-of-the-art High-Performance Computer System.
 DAC also has close collaboration with the Danish scientific community and is in the process of establishing connections to leading international research institutions.
 DAC will also create forums for patient advocacy groups as well as industry representatives in order to receive input and inspiration to the conducted analyses.

 DAC has established collaborations with other national competence authorities in the EU with the overarching goal of creating a strong European network of regulators within the field of health data analytics and regulatory science.

 The new data analytics centre will give us the possibility to following medicine throughout the entire life cycleJesper Fisker, CEO, Danish Cancer Society

 Data and ethics

 DAC uses a wide range of different data sources.
 Via the Danish Health Data Authority, The Danish Clinical Quality Program – National Clinical Registries and others, DAC have access to some of the most sophisticated and complete patient-level health data in the world.
 DAC analysis are run on Danish National Genome Centre supercomputer, which meets the highest requirements for data and IT-security.

 DAC will also abide by strict data ethical standards.
-All analysis conducted by DAC comply with the charter on data ethics and transparency that is under development by the Danish Medicines Agency.
-When finalized the charter will be accessible on this website.
+All analysis conducted by DAC comply with the Danish Medicines Agency's charter on data ethics and transparency (in Danish).